Dear Customers and Stakeholders,

-Recent media coverage of water quality issues in Flint, MI, has brought concerns over lead contamination to many people’s minds.
-The primary cause of the water quality concerns in Flint appears to have been a failure to maintain corrosion control – a basic principle of water delivery (after disinfection/treatment).
+Media coverage of water quality issues in Flint, MI has raised public concerns over lead.
+The primary cause of the water quality concerns in Flint appears to have been a failure to maintain corrosion control – a basic principle of water delivery after disinfection and treatment.
+We pride ourselves on being a model utility in lead abatement.

-- All lead pipes and service lines were removed from the San Francisco retail service area over 2 decades ago.
+- All known lead pipes and service lines were removed from the San Francisco retail service area in the 1980s.

 - Sometimes minor fittings or joints with some lead materials are discovered in older parts of our system; when discovered they are replaced.